Jason Heyward puts worst days, and bad habits, behind him

 "Passivity comes creeping in."

-But that alone didn’t derail Heyward.
-Though he never again came close to hitting over 20 home runs, as recently as 2015 he was producing for the St. Louis Cardinals.
+That alone didn’t derail Heyward.
+Though he hasn't come close to hitting over 20 home runs since, as recently as 2015 he was producing for the St. Louis Cardinals.
 Then came the $184 million contract and a place in the Cubs' emerging lineup.
 That’s also when he injured his wrist, and he started swinging with his arms to compensate.
 Everything went awry.
-Even after his wrist healed, the bad habits had taken hold.
+By the time his wrist healed, the bad habits had taken hold.

 "I’ve always been a handsy hitter," Heyward said.
 "That’s me.
 Growing up, hit with my hands.
 Arms are just for leverage and to cover the whole plate.